fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Procedure:
     - Disable the first OMF North instance
-    - Delete all the objects on the PI Server side, both in the AF and in the Data Archive, sent by the first OMF North instance
+    - Delete all the AF Elements and AF Element Templates in the AF Database and PI Points in the PI Data Archive that were sent by the first OMF North instance
     - Stop and restart PI Web API
-    - Create a new OMF North instance using the same AF hierarchy (North option 'Asset Framework hierarchies' tree)
+    - Create a new OMF North instance using the same AF hierarchy.
+      The location in the AF hierarchy is set on the *Asset Framework* tab, *Default Asset Framework Location* field.

 .. note::